The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

     ```

 ### Including Airflow variable/connection info in documentation
-If a newly developed workflow uses an Airflow connection or variable, this should be explained in the documentation on
+If a newly developed workflow uses an Airflow connection or variable, this should be explained in the workflow
- the workflow.
+ documentation.
 An example of the variable/connection is required as well as an explanation on how the value for this
  variable/connection can be obtained.